 Those days are long behind us, as the number and frequency of attacks mean there’s a constant threat – and the more successful a website is, the greater the danger.

-So what are the ways in which you can protect your website, and how can you reduce the possibility that the site is hacked and nefariously altered?
+So what are the ways in which you can protect your website (via your web hosting provider), and how can you reduce the possibility that the site is hacked and nefariously altered?

 Before we get to that, though, we need to understand the most basic level of security that is responsible for many hacked sites – even those hosted on secure servers.